 Patients can continue to request later appointments if they have trouble getting in due to work commitments, we will not publish set times but will be flexible according to true need.
 This will mean we will not get additional funding from the NHS but hopefully will minimise risk of potential GP burnout whilst still catering for the needs identified by working people.

-The reception and dispensary at Chulmleigh are open Monday to Friday from 8:30am to 1.00pm, 2.00pm to 6:00pm.
+The reception at Chulmleigh are open Monday to Friday from 8:30am to 6:00pm, the dispensary are open from 8.30am to 6.30pm.
 They are closed at weekends and on bank holidays.

 Monday to Friday 8:30am – 11:15am, 3:00pm – 5:15pm

 Monday to Friday 8:30am – 1:00pm, 2:00pm – 6:00pm